Reading Time Calculator: Words Per Minute Guide

 Reader Factors

-- Reading purpose: Studying vs. skimming
+- Reading purpose: Studying vs. casual reading

 - Language proficiency: Native vs. non-native speakers